rafaelwi/xkcd-scraper/README.md

 To get the latest comic:
 `python3 xkcdownloader.py latest`

+#### Batch Downloading

-Batch download all comics
+Batch download all comics:
 `python3 xkcdownloader.py batch all`

-Batch download the first 100 comics
+Batch download the first 100 comics:
 `python3 xkcdownloader.py batch 1 100`

+Batch download from the 2000th comic to the most recent:
+ `python3 xkcdownloader.py batch 2000`

 # To add